DKrasauskas/CNN-Anomaly/README.md

-# *CNN architecture for anomaly detection in Thermal Spray manufacturing methods*
+# *CNN Architecture For Anomaly Detection in Thermal Spray Manufacturing Methods*